tudoroscoiu/issue-classification-bot/README.md

    smee --url https://smee.io/Wpx6fSOaWjEaOK --path /webhook --port 5001
    ```

-## Usage
-Interact with the *Issue Classification Bot* by using the following commands in the comments of a GitHub issue:
-- `/tdbot label`: Automatically labels an issue using the ML model.
-- `/tdbot label <label>`: Manually labels an issue with the specified label.
-- `/tdbot help`: Displays this help message with command details.

 ## Configuring the Bot
+1. Install the bot's [GitHub App](https://github.com/apps/issue-classification-bot) on the repositories where you want the bot to operate.
+2. For each repository where you have installed the bot's GitHub App, create a `Bot` folder on the main branch and place a `config.json` file inside this folder.
+This will allow you to configure the bot's behavior uniquely for each repository. <br>
+**NOTE❗** <br>*If you skip this step, the bot will use the **local** `Bot/config.json` file for any repository that does not have `Bot/config.json` available on the main branch.*
-Edit the `Bot/config.json` file to configure the bot's behavior:
+4. Edit the `Bot/config.json` file to configure the bot's behavior:
 - `payload-type`: Choose between:
   * "title":       to set whether the bot's ML model should generate a label based on the title of the issue
   * "description": to set whether the bot's ML model should generate a label based on the description of the issue